Logo M.Hedayat & Associates, P.C.

 Business Bankruptcy

 When a business becomes unable to meet obligations such as employee salaries, day to day invoices, and bank debt, management may turn to Bankruptcy law to liquidate or reorganize.
 As a rule, Courts prefer reorganization over liquidation, provided reorganization would be viable, preserve jobs, keep assets productive, and enhance the local economy.
-To begin with though, the question of whether Bankruptcy is the best way to deal with business challenges depends on several factors, including:

 • The form of the business (sole proprietor, partnership, corporation, LLC, etc.)